-Since the cold pool model is coupled to the deep convection model, the $\delta T$ profile could be influenced by the latter.
+Since the cold pool model is coupled to the deep convection model, the δT profile could be influenced by the latter.
 Thus, more than twenty free parameters were selected, including those related to the cold pool model as well as to the convection schemes.
-The metrics retained are the $\delta T$ , $q_v$ and $\theta$ profiles, evaluated through vertical averages at different levels and time averages (between 5 P.M. and 6 P.M. for the AMMA case, and between days 41 and 43 for RCE).
-In these tuning tests, only modifications affecting the k and $h_m$ coefficients were integrated.
+The metrics retained are the δT , q_v and θ profiles, evaluated through vertical averages at different levels and time averages (between 5 P.M. and 6 P.M. for the AMMA case, and between days 41 and 43 for RCE).
+In these tuning tests, only modifications affecting the k and h_m coefficients were integrated.
 Adjustments related to thermals are not taken into account here, because, in LMDZ v3, our objective is only to highlight their role in the drying of surface cold pools.
 We suggest that further parameterization work address this point.

-The results obtained after tuning show a clear improvement in the representation of the $\delta T$ profile in the RCE case (Fig. 10a).
-The $\delta q$ and $\delta w$ profiles also remain well represented for this case (Fig. 10b,c).
+The results obtained after tuning show a clear improvement in the representation of the δT profile in the RCE case (Fig. 10a).
+The δq and δw profiles also remain well represented for this case (Fig. 10b,c).
 Fig. 11b and Fig. 11d also illustrate a significant improvement in the humidity profiles for the RCE and AMMA cases.
 However, a humid bias persists in the boundary layer for the AMMA case (Fig. 11d), accompanied by a slight cooling in this same layer (Fig. 11c).
 A slight increase in the temperature of the cold pool and a drying at their top are also observed in AMMA after tuning (Fig. 10d,c).
 However, the fact to obtain a better representation of the humidity profiles in both cases, while improving the representation of the cold pools, particularly in the RCE case, constitutes a satisfactory result.
 The values of the optimized parameters resulting from this tuning can now be used in the 3D version of the LMDZ model.

-8 Conclusions
+7 Conclusions

 Although the cold pool model proposed by Grandpeix and Lafore (2010) has improved the representation of convection in the LMDZ climate model Rio et al. (2009), its internal variables and physical properties have never been evaluated.
 This work proposes, for the first time, a detailed evaluation of the cold pool model, based on explicit simulations called LES.
 We evaluate both the physics of the model, its internal variables and those involved in the coupling with deep convection, based on two oceanic LES in the RCE regime and a continental LES of the AMMA case.
-For this, we first performed sampling in the LES, separating the interior and exterior of cold pools on the RCE and AMMA cases by surface temperature anomalies lower than -0.2 K and -1 K respectively, in order to calculate the targeted variables.
-The internal variables analyzed include the profiles of temperature $(\delta T)$ , humidity $(\delta q)$ and vertical velocity $(\delta \omega)$ differences between the inside and outside of cold pools, the collaspe energy (WAPE), the spreading speed $(C)$ , as well as the Available Liftting Energy $(ALE{wk})$ and Power $(ALP{wk})$ variables related to cold pools for the coupling with deep convection.
+For this, we first performed sampling in the LES, separating the interior and exterior of cold pools on the RCE and AMMA cases by surface temperature anomalies lower than We introduced a sampling of the cold pools in the LES based on a threshold of the 10 m temperature anomaly of -0.2 K for the RCE case and -1 K respectively, in order to calculate the targeted variables.
+The internal variables analyzed include the profiles of temperature (δT), humidity (δq) and vertical velocity ($\delta \omega$) differences between the inside and outside of cold pools, the collaspe energy (WAPE), the spreading speed (C), as well as the Available Liftting Energy (ALE{wk}) and Power (ALP{wk}) variables related to cold pools for the coupling with deep convection of AMMA.